Markets in Nice

-Market days are a way of life in Provence and the Cote d'Azur.
-They originated in the 12th century, when farmers and craftsmen would come to nearest market town to sell their wares, or engage in bartering agreements.
+Market days are a way of life in Provence and the Côte d'Azur.
+They originated in the 12th century, when farmers and craftsmen would come to nearest town to sell their wares, or engage in bartering agreements.

 Types of Market

-The Provencal market (Marche Provencal) tends to be much larger, with all the fresh produce described above, with the addition of clothing, fabrics (napkins & tablecloths are most popular), ceramics and other local crafts, costume jewellery, leather goods - the list goes on...
+These markets tend to be much larger, with all the fresh produce described above, with the addition of clothing, fabrics (napkins and tablecloths are most popular), ceramics and other local crafts, costume jewellery, leather goods, the list goes on...

 Flea markets are also popular - they are known as Marche aux Puces or La Brocante (secondhand goods).
 They tend to occur once a month at selected locations, usually on a Sunday.